handshake-org/ledger-app-hns/README.md

 # ledger-app-hns

 This is a key management application for the Handshake Protocol.
-It runs on the Ledger Nano S personal security device and allows users to create extended public keys, addresses, and signatures for valid Handshake transactions.
+With support for both the Ledger Nano S and Ledger Nano X, it allows users to create extended public keys, addresses, and signatures for valid Handshake transactions.
 It can be used with the [hsd-ledger][hsd-ledger] client library to interact with wallet software.